 The Family Survey is administered annually to our parents/guardians as a necessary part of our continuous improvement process and is broken into six different categories: Facilitation, Family Event, Family Expectations, Respect, Safety, and School Climate.
 Chart 1.W demonstrates that a majority of our parents/guardians are happy with the school.
-One key take away is that parents for both middle and high school have high expectations when it comes to their child graduating from high school or going to college.
-This is evident with an average of 96 percent of families responding either "Agree or Strongly Agree" when it comes to "Family Expectations."
+One key take away is that parents have high expectations when it comes to their child graduating from high school or going to college.
+This is evident with an average score of 95 percent of families responding either "Agree or Strongly Agree" when it comes to "Family Expectations."

-Chart 1.W PUC Lakeview 3-YR FAMILY SURVEY RESPONSES
+Chart 1.W